-- 1 in 20 homeowners file a claim each year
+- 1 in 20 homeowners files a claim each year.

-- The most expensive claims are for damages caused by fire or lightning
+- The most expensive claims are for damage caused by fire or lightning.

-- The average burglary results in approximately $3,000 worth of property loss
+- The average theft claim results in $4,391 in property loss.

-For example, if a leaky roof causes damage to your condominium’s walls or carpeting, your policy and the condo association’s master policy may be responsible for covering damages jointly.
 It is important to know the terms of the master policy for your association.
-When you feel it may be time to file a claim, contact your condo association representatives, as the two insurance companies may need to work together.
+When you feel it may be time to file a claim, contact your condo association representatives, because the two insurance companies may need to work together.

 Be Prepared Before You Need to File a Condo Insurance Claim

 You can ease the claims process significantly by being vigilant.
-As a policy holder, be fully aware of what your insurance plan does and does not cover.
+As a policyholder, be fully aware of what your insurance plan does and doesn't cover.
 It is a good idea to have a copy of your condo insurance policy in a safe place so that you can easily refer to the terms when you need to.